syedali575/fun-in-fairfax/README.md

-# funinfairfax
+# FuninFairfax

 INTRODUCTION:
 This web application is designed to access entertainment resources available in Fairfax County; such as parks, libraries, recreational centers, and shopping centers.
 Key feature of this web application is that it allows a user to find entertainment location  based on user's current location (latitude and longitude) and provide closest results by distance.
+User can choose locations they want to visit and add them to today's plan; user can then switch to today's plan view to see the list of their choices.

-Families, friends, and other social groups can use this site to look up outdoor and indoor entertaining location in their vicinity to plan a entertaining day.
-This websites also provides other external useful links such as: weather conditions, fishing 101, and camping 101.
+Families, friends, and other social groups can use this site to look up outdoor and indoor entertaining location in Fairfax County to plan a day of fun activities.
+This websites also provides other external useful links such as: weather conditions, maps, , volunteering, and other resources available in Fairfax County.

 REQUIREMENTS: